sebastiandedeyne/sebastiandedeyne.com/content/posts/using-a-database-for-localization-in-laravel.md

 title: Using a database for localization in Laravel
 subtitle: Written for Laravel ^5.2
 categories: ["articles"]
-tags:
+keywords:
-  - laravel
+    - Laravel
-  - php
+    - PHP
     - localization
 ---

 When building a website for a client that wants to be able to manage content, Laravel's language files aren't ideal since you can't edit them without diving into a bundle of text files.
 We recently decided to drop all the lang files in our custom CMS in favor of persisting translations in the database, which allows us to build a custom interface for managing them.